jossemarGT/resume/RESUME.md

 ### Mar.
 2015 - Currently

 | **Xoom, a Paypal Service**
-| *Senior Infrastructure Tooling Engineer - SWE3*
+| *Senior Infrastructure Tooling Engineer - MTS1*
-| Starting as node.js developer, but quickly involved in the engineering exodus called "the docker migration + CI" due my constant interest in this area I got promoted as Infrastructure Tooling engineer, where the main goal is to automate the software delivery pipeline for a polyglot ecosystem with Java, Ruby, node.js and Go based applications in a hybrid cloud within kubernetes cluster.
+| Started as a developer and quickly involved with infrastructure matters as an Infrastructure Tooling team member, with the ultimate goal of *reducing the software development cycle time from whiteboard to production* by automating common task and re-defining the deployment model using immutable infrastructure and continuous delivery concepts within a hybrid cloud.

 ### Jan.
 2014 - Dec.
 2014

 | **Sait Nao**
 | *Co-Founder*
-| Helping small business to enhance their online image, easily, fast and without risks.
+| I took the journey of raising a startup that had the main goal of helping small businesses to enhance their online presence, easily and fast in a self service manner.

 ### Dec.
 2010 - Mar.
 2015

 | **jossemarGT**
 | *Consultant and Freelance Full Stack/Hybrid Mobile Developer*
+| Working in several projects regardless its programming language.

 ## Education